 Increase attention, retention, and action from storytelling in sales conversations and presentations.

-Robin Fielder writes about storytelling in sales for better results.
+Robin Fielder writes about storytelling in sales for better results in this guest article:

 "Stories are the real thing" says management guru Tom Peters.
 "They are how we remember, how we learn and how we visualize what can be."